RohithSachdeva/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+1a.
+SQL is a query language to extract certain data from a database.
+A relational database has data that is stored in a tabular format (rows and columns).
+SQL is a language and is considered almost a standard at this point.
+It can be used to access most databases, even those that aren't relational.

 2. Why do tables need a `primary key`?

+2a.
+A primary key is a way to identify each entry uniquely.
+Without it, you wouldn't be able to differentiate identical data made with different constraints (ex. different people, different time).

 3. What is the name given to a table column that references the primary key on another table.

+3a.
+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+4a.
+A connecting table connected via foreign key.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.